Having kids is a never ending supply of entertainment.

 - Combine all marinate ingredients in a zip-top bag.
 (The mixture will be more of a paste than a traditional marinade.)
 Place steak in bag rubbing marinade mixture over steak.
 Close securely and set in refrigerator from 1 to 4 hours.

-- Remove steak from refrigerator and allow to sit at room temperature at least 30 minutes before grilling.
-Pre-heat grill to medium high.
-(If your grill doesn't have a thermometer, an easy test would be to hold your hand 4 to 5 inches over the grate.
-You will only be able to hold your hand there for 2 to 3 seconds at this temperature.)
-Grilling time will depend on the thickness of steak and how well done you like it.
-Place steak on grill at an angle.
-Rotate a quarter turn after 2 to 3 minutes depending of degree of doneness that you prefer.
-Cook another 2 to 3 minutes at this angle before flipping to other side.
-Again cook 2 to 3 minutes, rotate a quarter turn and cook another 2 to 3 minutes.
-Usually the second side requires less grill time so watch it carefully.
-Using an instant read thermometer is the most accurate method for assuring you get the degree of doneness that you prefer.
-Remove from grill and let steak rest 10 minutes before slicing.
+- Place steak on the grill at an angle.
+Rotate a quarter turn after 2 to 3 minutes depending on the degree of doneness that you prefer.
+Cook another 2 to 3 minutes at this angle before flipping to the other side.
+Again cook for 2 to 3 minutes, rotate a quarter turn, and cook another 2 to 3 minutes.
+Usually, the second side requires less grill time so watch it carefully.
+Using an instant-read thermometer is the most accurate method for assuring you get the degree of doneness that you prefer.

 Nutrition